VRGroupRWTH/pli_view/readme.md

 - Go to the project root directory.
 - Run "source utility/load_modules.sh".
 - Then make a directory for the build, go into it.
 - Run "ccmake ..".
-Most dependencies should pick up automatically (but you might need to set HDF5 by hand).
+Most dependencies should pick up automatically (you might need to set HDF5 by hand).
-- Ignore the warnings during generate.
+- Configure and generate.
+Ignore the warnings.
 - Run "make".

 **Preparation**: